Art Walks CLT

 • Divine love

-On Side Wall of Blind Pig
+On Side Wall of former Blind Pig

 Title: Dolly Parton mural